UI-Research/mobility-from-poverty/documentation/overview.md

 For 2018, I compute the living wage  ratio by dividing the 2018 QCEW data by the MIT data.
 For 2014, I first deflate the MIT data (because it is only available for 2018) to 2014 using the consumer price index.
 I then divide the QCEW by the deflated value to get the ratio for 2014.

 Please note that the denominator we use is the living wage for a single full-time worker with two children.
 The average weekly wage includes part time workers.

+---

+## Social Capital

+### Overview

+* **Analyst & Programmer:** Tina Chelidze
+* **Year(s):** 2020
+* **Final data name(s):** `social_associations_geography_2022.csv`
+* **Data Source(s):** Census County Business Patterns (CBP) Survey
+* **Notes:**
+* **Data Quality Index:** For county-level data, `1` means this metric is reliable calculated at the geography.
+For city-level data, `1' means that 10% or more of the ZIP codes fall mostly in the Census Place boundary, `2' means less than 10% do.
+* **Limitations:** For the city-level data, the metric needs to be re-aggregated from ZIP to Place.
+* **Missingness:** 152 missing observations for county-level data.
+No missing observations for city-level data.

+### Process

+This metric shows the number of membership associations per 10,000 people in each county and city.

+* The social organization counts come from the CBP: https://www.census.gov/data/datasets/2020/econ/cbp/2020-cbp.html
+    * The data must be isolated to the following NAICS organization codes: 813410, 713950, 713910, 713940, 711211, 813110, 813940, 813930, 813910, and 813920.
+These are the codes/associations included in the County Health Rankings metric -- see here for more: https://www.countyhealthrankings.org/explore-health-rankings/county-health-rankings-model/health-factors/social-economic-factors/family-and-social-support/social-associations?year=2022

+These data, once downloaded, are combined with population data from the ACS.
+The social association (metric) ratio is constructed with the count of appropriate social organizations as the numerator, and the denominator is the population divided by 10000.
+For the city-level data, ZIP-code level data is re-aggregated to the Census Place geography using a ZCTA to Place crosswalk.
+Values are weighted by the percent of the area of the ZCTA that falls into each Census Place.

+* **Analyst & Programmer:** Tina Chelidze
+* **Year(s):** 2020
+* **Final data name(s):** `economic_connectedness_geography_2022.csv.csv`
+* **Data Source(s):** Social Capital Atlas data for Economic Connectedness
+* **Notes:**
+* **Data Quality Index:** For county-level data, `1` means this metric is reliable calculated at the geography.
+For city-level data, `1` means 50% or more of the ZIPs fall mostly (>50%) in the census place, `2' means 15% to 50% of the ZIPs fall mostly (>50%) in the census place, and `3' means less than 15% of the ZIP falls mostly into the census place.
+* **Limitations:** For the city-level data, the metric needs to be re-aggregated from ZIP to Place, unlike the county-level data which is already calculated at the county level.
+* **Missingness:** 168 missing observations for city-level data.
+No missing observations for city-level data.
+126 missing observations for county-level data.

+### Process

+This metric shows the level of economic connectedness, or the ratio of Facebook friends with higher socioeconomic status to Facebook friends with lower socioeconomic status, in each county and city.

+* The economic connectedness data comes from the Social Capital Atlas: https://data.humdata.org/dataset/social-capital-atlas
+    * The data must be downloaded at the county level to calculate the county-level metric, and at the ZIP code (2010 ZCTA) level to calculate the city metric.

+For the city-level metric, these data, once downloaded, are combined with a ZIP to Census Place crosswalk to re-aggregate the data at the right geography.
+The economic connectedness variable is averaged by Census Place, weighted by the percent of the area of the ZCTA in that Place.

+---

+## Descriptive Representation

+### Overview

+This metric is a county-level and city-level estimate of population count by racial subgroup, which is meant to be used as the denominator for the Descriptive Representation mobility metric.

+* **Analyst & Programmer:** Tina Chelidze
+* **Year(s):** 2020
+* **Final data name(s):** `descriptive_rep_denominator_geography_2022.csv`
+* **Data Source(s):** 2017-2021 5-year ACS estimates
+* **Notes:**
+* **Data Quality Index:** `1` means this metric is reliable calculated at the geography.
+* **Limitations:** None
+* **Missingness:** None

+### Process

+1. Pull demographics for Census Places and Census Counties from ACS 5-year 2021
+2. Clean and reshape to move data into the race variables accordingly
+3. Test for errors
+4. Add data quality flags
+5. Save the data